CaraHill/dbc_overflow/README.md

 Stretch:
 - Vote on answers and questions (authenticated)
 - Respond to both questions and answers (authenticated)(responses are a flat list)
+- Limit the number of questions that appear on the home page - top 10?

 App Generation
 ------------